pirovc/ganon/README.md

 required arguments:
   -g [ ...], --organism-group [ ...]
-                        One or more organim groups to download [archaea,bacteria,fungi,human,invertebrate,metagenomes,ot her,plant,protozoa,vertebrate_mammalian,vertebrate_other,viral].
+                        One or more organism groups to download [archaea,bacteria,fungi,human,invertebrate,metagenomes,o ther,plant,protozoa,vertebrate_mammalian,vertebrate_other,viral].
 Mutually exclusive --taxid
                         (default: None)
   -a [ ...], --taxid [ ...]
                         One or more taxonomic identifiers to download. e.g. 562 (-x ncbi) or 's__Escherichia coli' (-x